 PSY 3043 Social Psychology Examination of behavioral regularities related to social and cultural contexts; review and assessment of theories and research.
 Emphasis on interpersonal theories.
-Prerequisite: PSY 1003, General Psychology.
+Prerequisite: PSY 1003 General Psychology.

 PSY 3053 Health Psychology Study of psychology's contributions to the promotion and maintenance of health, prevention and treatment of illness and identification of etiologic and diagnostic correlates of health, illness and related dysfunctions.
-Prerequisites: PSY 1003 General Psychology and consent of the Instructor.
+Prerequisites: PSY 1003 General Psychology.

 PSY 3063 Psychology of Learning A comprehensive study of the theories of learning and how they are applied to explain more complex behavior.
-Prerequisite: PSY 1003, General Psychology.
+Prerequisite: PSY 1003 General Psychology.

-PSY 3073 Sensation & Perception Study of how organisms organized and interpret sensory information.
-Vision and Audition will be the focus.
+PSY 3073 Sensation & Perception Study of how organisms organize and interpret sensory information.
+Vision and audition will be the focus.
+Prerequisite: PSY 1003 General Psychology.